Software as a service: Adoption

 SaaS products are typically accessed via a web browser as a publicly available web application.
 This means that customers can access the application anywhere from any device without needing to install or update it.
 SaaS providers often try to minimize the difficulty of signing up for the product.
-Many capitalize on the service-oriented structure to respond to customer feedback and evolve their product quickly to meet demands.
+Many SaaS providers capitalize on the service-oriented structure to respond to customer feedback and evolve their product quickly to meet demands.
 This can enable customers to believe in the continued improvement of the product and help the SaaS provider get customers from an established traditional software company that likely can offer a deeper feature set.

+Hosted content management systems are another example of the SaaS model.
+In services such as WordPress.com, the provider manages the application and its underlying infrastructure, while users access the software through a web interface without administering the operating system, web server, or software updates.
 Although on-premises software is often less secure than SaaS alternatives, security and privacy are among the main reasons cited by companies that do not adopt SaaS products.

 SaaS companies have to protect their publicly available offerings from abuse, including denial-of-service attacks and hacking.
 They often use technologies such as access control, authentication, and encryption to protect data confidentiality.
 Nevertheless, not all companies trust SaaS providers to keep sensitive data secured.
 The vendor is responsible for software updates, including security patches, and for protecting the customers' data.
 SaaS systems inherently have a greater latency than software run on-premises due to the time for network packets to be delivered to the cloud facility.
 This can be prohibitive for some uses, such as time-sensitive industrial processes or warehousing.

+Another challenge associated with SaaS is vendor lock-in, whereby customers may face difficulties switching providers because of proprietary data formats, application dependencies, or the costs of migrating data and retraining users.
 The rise of SaaS products is one factor that has led many companies to shift IT budgets from capital expenditure to operating expenditure.
 The process of migration to SaaS and supporting it can also be a significant cost that must be accounted for.